miragephetsany/SQL/README.md

 # My SQL Profile
 ### Mirage Phetsany
 ##### Hi everyone!
-This is my SQL profile with all of my projects.
-I am on my journey to receive my Data Analytics certificate from Break Into Tech.
+This is my SQL profile with all of my projects for the certificate called Break Into Tech.